Shikdamakha

 Shikdamakha (Tiwa village) is a village in the West Karbi Anglong district of Assam state in North East India.
 It falls under the Amri development block and Vidhan Sabha No.20 Baithalangso ST LAC.

 Etymology

 The word Shikdamakha in Tiwa language means 'hillocks of traps'.
-The local folklore suggests that ghost used to trap humans.
+The local folklore suggests that a ghost used to trap humans.

 Geography

 Shikdamakha is at 25.9487°N 92.2237°E. It lies in the center of the Umswai Valley and is surrounded by hills, two of which are revered in Tiwa tradition: Palakhongor and Shabri Makha.
 The village is 80 km from the state capital Dispur-Guwahati which can be accessed by road along National Highway 27 (India), a journey of about 2 hours 30 minutes through lush green hills.

 Demographics

 As per 2011 Population Census report, Shikdamakha is a home to 103 households.
 Shikdamakha has a population of 595 of which 321 are males and 274 are females.
 Inhabited by mainly Tiwa tribe people.
 The people of Shikdamakha are humble and hardworking and 75.15% are literate.
 It is a Christian dominated village.